-The key word in my life is risk.
+The keyword in my life is a risk.
 It was long ago that I heard that it’s bad to remember life on the basis of the risks you didn’t take.

 I mostly took mine, including this last one.
 I am the director of the Audio-visual Archive and the Centre for the Digitisation of the SANU Building.
 An offer from SANU President Vlada Kostić is something that isn’t rejected.

 I’m particularly proud of the fact that I protected and preserved the Cinematheque, this precious institution of world repute, from politicisation and financial scandals

 My idea was to dedicate myself to arranging the building and writing a book, primarily about the time I spent at the Cinematheque, which I was the director of for 24 years.
 Some periods were extremely difficult, but those of us who worked at the Cinematheque during that time were aware that we were preserving the world’s cultural heritage recorded on film, which you only become aware of being a finite resource once it is gone.
 Cultural goods are a non-renewable resource, and that fact is what prevented us for years from sinking, to ensure we didn’t drown.